awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.ParameterGroups.md

 You can view both cluster\-level and instance\-level parameters in the console, or by using the CLI or RDS API\.
 For example, you can use the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) AWS CLI command to view cluster\-level parameters in a DB cluster parameter group\.
 You can use the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) CLI command to view instance\-level parameters in a DB parameter group for a DB instance in a DB cluster\.

 **Note**
 Each [default parameter group](USER_WorkingWithParamGroups.md) contains the default values for all parameters in the parameter group\.
 If the parameter has "engine default" for this value, see the version\-specific MySQL or PostgreSQL documentation for the actual default value\.
+Unless otherwise noted, parameters listed in the following tables are valid for Aurora MySQL versions 2 and 3\.

 For more information about DB parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 For rules and restrictions for Aurora Serverless v1 clusters, see [Parameter groups for Aurora Serverless v1](aurora-serverless-v1.how-it-works.md#aurora-serverless.parameter-groups)\.